ogs22/cookbook/glossary/a.m..md

-A short way of saying ante-meridian, which means before midday.
-That time from midnight until midday.
+A short way of saying ante-meridiem, which means before midday.
+The time from midnight until midday.